magnolialogic/swiftui-apnsManager/README.md

 1. Add Swift Package to your Xcode 12 / iOS 14 project
 2. `import APNSManager`
-3. Add an "apiRoute" environment variable with your remote notification server's domain and REST route
+3. Add an "apiRoute" environment variable with your remote notification server's domain and REST route (e.g. `https://apns.example.com/v1/user/`)
 4. Add `@UIApplicationDelegateAdaptor` and `@StateObject` a la lines 4-5 from the boilerplate example below
 5. Profit